mecid/mecid.github.io/_posts/2020-09-09-building-widgets-in-swiftui.md

 }
 ```

-Remember to remove *@main* from your widget definition and add it only to your widget bundle.
+Remember to remove *@main* from your widget definitions and add it only to your widget bundle.

 #### Conclusion
 Today we learned about another feature that is released during WWDC20.
 Remember that widgets are available on macOS in the notification center also.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this article.
 Thanks for reading, and see you next week!